brandon-rbc/ggst-api/README.md

     nameLoser = [char for char, charNum in char_dict.items() if charNum == game.loser][0]
     print(game.winner, game.loser, game.floor, game.date_time, nameWinner, nameLoser, game.winner_side)
 ```
+The method returns list of match_result objects,
+which can be seen here: https://github.com/brandon-rbc/ggst-api-py/blob/2562ec9aaea8a39d523ff15e037afe95f8a80cad/ggst_requests.py#L7-L15

 Please note that load times may be long for the api due to the data having to be obtained from Japan